 The MEC shall fill vacancies of office during the medical staff year, except the office of the president of the medical staff.
 If there is a vacancy in the office of the president of the medical staff, the vice president shall serve the remainder of the term.
-See Section 6.2.

-4.6 Duties of Officers MEC at-large members
+4.6 Duties of Officers and MEC at-large members

-- 4.6.1 President: The president shall represent the interests of the medical staff to the MEC and the Board.
-The president will fulfill the duties specified in Part IV of these bylaws (Organization and Functions Manual). - 4.6.2 Vice president: In the absence of the president, the vice president shall assume all the duties and have the authority of the president.
-S/he shall perform such further duties to assist the president as the president may request from time to time. - 4.6.3 Active Member at Large: This member will advise and support the medical staff officers and is responsible for representing the needs/interests of the entire medical staff, not simply representing the preferences of his/her own clinical specialty.
+- a.
+President: The president shall represent the interests of the medical staff to the MEC and the Board.
+The president will fulfill the duties specified in Part IV of these bylaws (Organization and Functions Manual). - b.
+Vice President: In the absence of the president, the vice president shall assume all the duties and have the authority of the president.
+S/he shall perform such further duties to assist the president as the president may request from time to time. - c.
+Secretary: This officer will shall perform such duties to assist the president and vice-president as they may request from time to time. - d.
+MEC at-large members: These members will advise and support the medical staff officers and are responsible for representing the needs/interests of the entire medical staff, not simply representing the preferences of their own clinical specialty.